GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 *This document is still under construction -- See ticket #1016, task#4*

-*The following part is copied from the old documentation*
+*The following part is copied as is from the old documentation*

 ## Tests and Scoring